joliss/techblog/source/_posts/2012-08-21-capybara-2-0-upgrade-guide.markdown

 -------------------

-**P.S.** This is the brand new Funding Gates tech blog.
+**P.S.** This is the brand new community blog by the developer team at Funding Gates.
 We'll be posting more cool stuff.
 Be sure to subscribe to our [feed](http://techblog.fundinggates.com/atom.xml)!